-In FY2022, 5,402 reports were received into EthicsPoint (of these 4,714 were classified as business conduct concerns) representing an increase of 33 per cent in business conduct concerns from FY2021.
+In FY2022, 5,402 reports were received into EthicsPoint (of these 4,714 were classified as business conduct concerns)2 representing an increase of 33 per cent in business conduct concerns from FY2021.
 These include reports directly made by employees, contractors or community members.
 It also includes reports made to leaders (31 per cent) who are then required to register them in EthicsPoint.
 We believe the increase corresponds to the continuous effort by BHP to promote the reporting of disrespectful behaviour to create an environment in which people can feel safe speaking up.
 The introduction of a global service to support people involved in sexual harassment incidents and discuss resolution options has also encouraged employees and contractors to report instances of sexual harassment.
 Of the business conduct reports received, 36 per cent were made anonymously, compared with 42 per cent in FY2021.
 Of the total business conduct reports closed during FY2022, 43 per cent contained one or more substantiated allegations.

-Information is available at bhp.com/our-approach/our-company/our-code-of-conduct/.

-Some EthicsPoint reports are enquiries, or are not related to business conduct concerns, or are a duplicate of an existing report.
+- Information is available at bhp.com/our-approach/our-company/our-code-of-conduct/. - Some EthicsPoint reports are enquiries, or are not related to business conduct concerns, or are a duplicate of an existing report. - This excludes reports not containing a business conduct concern and excludes reports logged by leaders on behalf of others.